-When you use symbolic label values in trigger sequences, only the hex values associated with the symbols are saved with the logic analyzer configuration (and in the trigger Save/Recall buffer).
-This means that if you re-compile your program and reload the logic analyzer configuration (or reload symbols and recall a trigger), the trigger sequence will have hex values that are out-of-date.
-In these cases, you must re-select the symbol to get the up-to-date symbol value.
+When you use symbolic label values in trigger sequences, information about the symbols is saved with the logic analyzer configuration (and in the trigger Save/Recall buffer).
+If you re-compile your program and reload the logic analyzer configuration (or reload symbols and recall a trigger), the symbol values are automatically re-calculated.